DanMcGann/loam/README.md

 FetchContent_MakeAvailable(loam)
 ```

-## Python
+#### Python
-Unfortunately, python does not provide the same level of convience to include in existing projects.
+Unfortunately, python does not provide the same level of convenience to include in existing projects.
 To install the python bindings...
 * Clone this repository
   * `git clone git@github.com:DanMcGann/loam.git`
 * Build the code